-Single Malt vs Blended Whisky
+Single Malt vs. Blended Whiskey

-Just because a single malt whiskey is a blend of malt whiskeys produced at one distillery.
+Technically, single malt whiskey is a blend of malt whiskeys produced at one distillery.
 That doesn't mean that it's the same as a blended whiskey, whether it be scotch or any other style.
 For instance, blended Scotch whisky, such as Johnny Walker and Chivas Regal, is made from malted barley whiskeys and grain whiskeys.
-Quite often, the whiskeys used in these blends come from multiple distilleries.
+Quite often, the whiskeys come from multiple distilleries.
 There is also "blended malt whiskey."
 This is a blend of malted whiskeys produced at various distilleries.
 Unlike blended scotch, it does not include any grain whiskeys.

 While scotch is the most apparent example, the same distinction between single malt and blended whiskey applies anywhere in the world.
 The biggest factor is how many distilleries played a role in making the whiskey.